purrre/mpv-scripts/README.md

 - Displays the top 5 tracks by default (customizable).
 - Only counts tracks that play for longer than 10 seconds (customizable)
 - Open the menu with **`Ctrl + P`**.

+## Coming
+### Time Listened
+How long you've played media

+### Top Artists
+Your most played artists

+### Information Hub
+Easily customizable hub that shows all statistics and information in one place, easy to add on to.

+### Genres
+Your most played Genres.
+Will only be effective if the `Genre` metadata is filled in your files.